 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 Risk of malaria in this area is small, and prevention by malaria tablets is not recommended.
 Protection against mosquito bites by using impregnated bed nets at night will reduce the risk.

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 Jordan is one f the safest destinations in the Middle East with a very evolved tourist industry. here are our tips on traveling safely in Jordan http://journ... read more »over 3 years ago

 Herbert, Jordan is perhaps the safest, most liberal and secure location for western visitors in the Middle East.
 Petra is a very popular and bust tourist des... read more »over 4 years ago

 How difficult is it to travel from the Jordan side of Dead Sea to Jerusalem?
 Are there taxis or limo for hire after ation.
 Is it safe?

 It's not difficult, although it can be time consuming - Israeli security is very thorough.
-There are bus services which will take you to the crossing, then t... read more »over 4 years ago
+There are bus services which will take you to the crossing, then t... read more »almost 5 years ago